-I travel to Ecuador's remote islands to follow in Charles Darwin’s footsteps.
+I travel to Ecuador's remote islands to find giant tortoises and fearless birds.

 It’s been more than 300 years since Charles Darwin arrived, rode on giant tortoises (he actually did), and formulated his theory of evolution.
 Yet, somehow, the Galapagos Islands remain mostly untouched.
 This is one of the few places left on the planet where the footprint of human presence is kept to a minimum.

 Millions of years isolated from the rest of the world, the fauna and flora on the Galapagos have evolved differently.
 Here, you’ll find hundreds of endemic species — plants and animals not found anywhere else in the world.